Vector field reconstruction: Formulation

-computing time derivatives dx1/dt, dx2/dt,...,dxk/dt of the functions, then making a least squares fit using some sort of orthogonal basis functions (orthogonal polynomials, radial basis functions, etc.) to each component of the tangent vectors to find a global vector field.
+computing time derivatives dx1/dt, dx2/dt,...,dxk/dt of the functions, then making the least squares fit using some sort of orthogonal basis functions (orthogonal polynomials, radial basis functions, etc.) to each component of the tangent vectors to find a global vector field.
 A differential equation then can be read off the global vector field.

 There are various methods of creating the basis functions for the least squares fit.
 The most common method is the Gram–Schmidt process.
 Which creates a set of orthogonal basis vectors, which can then easily be normalized.
 This method begins by first selecting any standard basis β={v1, v2,...,vn}.
 Next, set the first vector v1=u1.
-Then, we set u2=v2-proju1v2.
-This process is repeated to for k vectors, with the final vector being uk= vk-Σ(j=1)(k-1)projukvk.
+Then, set u2=v2-proju1v2.
+This process is repeated for k vectors, with the final vector being uk= vk-Σ(j=1)(k-1)projukvk.
 This then creates a set of orthogonal standard basis vectors.

 The reason for using a standard orthogonal basis rather than a standard basis arises from the creation of the least squares fitting done next.
-Creating a least-squares fit begins by assuming some function, in the case of the reconstruction an nth degree polynomial, and fitting the curve to the data using constants.
+Creating a least-squares fit begins by assuming some function, in the case of the reconstruction of an nth degree polynomial, and fitting the curve to the data using constants.
 The accuracy of the fit can be increased by increasing the degree of the polynomial being used to fit the data.
 If a set of non-orthogonal standard basis functions was used, it becomes necessary to recalculate the constant coefficients of the function describing the fit.
 However, by using the orthogonal set of basis functions, it is not necessary to recalculate the constant coefficients.

 Applications

 Vector field reconstruction has several applications, and many different approaches.
-Some mathematicians have not only used radial basis functions and polynomials to reconstruct a vector field, but they have used Lyapunov exponents and singular value decomposition.
+Some mathematicians have not only used radial basis functions and polynomials to reconstruct a vector field, but they have also used Lyapunov exponents and singular value decomposition.
 Gouesbet and Letellier used a multivariate polynomial approximation and least squares to reconstruct their vector field.
 This method was applied to the Rössler system, and the Lorenz system, as well as thermal lens oscillations.